-In the past 10 years large-scale projects; including the Capital One Arena, Gallery Place, the Wah Luk House, and other high-rise office buildings have dramatically impacted Chinatown.
-Traditional Chinese businesses find it difficult to remain, and simultaneously, new Asian and other types of restaurants have opened at a very brisk pace.
-The Chinese Community Church has found a permanent home here, and the Chinatown Community Cultural Center has opened, offering an array of ways to experience and learn about Chinese culture, including language, martial arts, film, cuisine and traditional ceremonial dance.
+In the past 10 years large-scale projects; including the Verizon Center, Gallery Place, the Wah Luk House, and other high-rise office buildings are dramatically impacting Chinatown.
+Traditional Chinese businesses find it difficult to remain and, simultaneously, new Asian and other types of restaurants have opened at a very brisk pace.
+The Chinese Community Church has found a permanent home here and the Chinatown Community Cultural Center has opened, offering an array of ways to experience and learn about Chinese culture, including language, martial arts, film, cuisine and traditional ceremonial dance.